D'Mitrik Trice: College career

 As a freshman at Wisconsin, Trice averaged 5.6 points and 1.7 assists in 18.3 minutes per game.
 He appeared in all 37 games and made two starts while Bronson Koenig was injured.
 Trice was averaging 9.4 points per game as a sophomore, but suffered a season-ending foot injury and was granted a medical redshirt after being limited to 10 games.
 On November 22, 2018, Trice scored a season-high 25 points, shooting 7-of-8 from three-point range, in a 78–58 win over Oklahoma at the Battle 4 Atlantis semifinals.
 In his redshirt sophomore season, he was Wisconsin's starting point guard in all 34 games, averaging 11.6 points and 2.8 assists per game, and was an All-Big Ten Honorable Mention pick.

 On December 21, 2019, Trice scored a career-high 31 points in an 83–64 victory over Milwaukee.
 After Kobe King left the team following a loss to Purdue on January 24, 2020, Trice's production increased, and he posted 12 points, 5.8 rebounds and 6.3 assists per game during the next four games.
 He recorded 28 points and four assists in an 81–74 win over Michigan on February 27.
 As a junior, Trice averaged 9.8 points, four rebounds and 4.2 assists per game.
-He was named to the Third Team All-Big Ten by the league's coaches and was an All-Big Ten Honorable Mention selection by the media.
+He was named third-team All-Big Ten by the league's coaches and was an All-Big Ten Honorable Mention selection by the media.
 As a senior, Trice averaged 13.9 points and 4 assists per game, leading the Badgers to an 18–13 record and the Round of 32 of the NCAA Tournament.

 Professional career

 On September 15, 2021, Trice signed with Fos Provence Basket of the LNB Pro A. In five games, he averaged 5.2 points, 1.4 assists, and 1.0 rebound per game.

 On February 8, 2022, he has signed with Śląsk Wrocław of the Polish Basketball League, joining his older brother Travis.
 In the 2023-24 season, Trice joined Rabotnički and averaged 15.4 points and 5.8 assists per game.
 On December 6, 2024, he signed with BK Patrioti Levice of the Slovak Basketball League.

+On June 26, 2026, he signed with Rasta Vechta of the German Basketball Bundesliga.